dustinpfister/blog_posts/_posts/lodash_remove.md

 ## 1 - lodash remove basic example

 The lodash remove method is one of the many [array methods in lodash](/2019/02/14/lodash_array/).
 It's pretty easy, just pass the array, and a method where you can define the conditions that will result in removal of the element that you want out of there.
-This method that is pased as the second argument will be given each element as an argument, and this of course can be used to define an expression that will evaluate to true or false.
+This method that is passed as the second argument will be given each element as an argument, and this of course can be used to define an expression that will evaluate to true or false.
 The return keyword can then be used in the body of that method, and if a true value is returned then the element in question will be removed from the array in place.

 ```js
 var arr = ['foo', 27, 'man', 42, 'chew'];